 The two funds are independent legal entities administered by a Management Commission appointed by the Federal Council.
 The annual contributions to be paid to the funds by the NPP operators are based on cost estimates derived from specific decommissioning and disposal projects submitted by the operators and reviewed by the nuclear safety authorities.
 The projects, cost estimates and annual contributions are updated periodically.
-By the end of 2013, the balance of the Decommissioning Fund was 1.697 billion Swiss francs, and that of the Waste Management Fund was 3.578 billion Swiss francs.
-According to the cost studies that were completely revised and updated in 2011, the decommissioning costs for Switzerland's four nuclear power plants and the Central Interim Storage Facility ZZL amount in total to 2.974 billion Swiss francs.
-The amount of required contributions to the Waste Management Fund is based on the anticipated disposal costs, which according to the latest calculations will be approximately 16 billion Swiss francs (pricing basis, 2011).
-As of the end of 2013, 5.2 billion Swiss francs had been spent (e.g. for research and preparatory tasks, reprocessing of spent fuel elements, construction of a central interim storage facility, acquisition of transport and storage casks, transportation).
-Another portion (amounting to 2.3 billion Swiss francs) will be required from 2014 until the time of shutdown of the NPPs decommissioning, and this amount has to be covered by the operators on an ongoing basis.
+On the basis of the cost studies 2011 the total decommissioning costs amount to 3.0 billion Swiss francs and the waste management costs amount to 16.0 billion Swiss francs.
+By the end of 2016, the balance of the Decommissioning Fund was 2.2 billion Swiss francs, and that of the Waste Management Fund was 4.7 billion Swiss francs.
+As of the end of 2016, 5.6 billion Swiss francs had been spent (e.g. for research and preparatory tasks, reprocessing of spent fuel elements, construction of a central interim storage facility, acquisition of transport and storage containers, transportation).
+Another portion (amounting to 1.9 billion Swiss francs) will be required from 2016 until the time of shutdown of the NPPs decommissioning, and this amount has to be covered by the operators on an ongoing basis.
 In total, the Waste Management Fund has to secure 8.4 billion Swiss francs.